Women in Nazi Germany: Female resistance to Nazism

 The student Communist Liselotte Herrmann protested in 1933 against the appointment of Adolf Hitler as chancellor and managed to get information to foreign governments about the rearmament of Germany.
 In 1935 she was arrested, sentenced to death two years later and executed in 1938.
 She was the first German mother to suffer the death penalty since the beginning of the regime.
 Twenty women from Düsseldorf, who saw their fathers, brothers and son deported to the camp Börgermoor, managed to smuggle out the famous The Song of the deportees and make it known.
 Freya von Moltke, Mildred Harnack-Fish and Libertas Schulze-Boysen participated in the Resistance group Kreisau Circle and Red Orchestra; the last two were arrested and executed.
 The 20-year-old student Sophie Scholl, a member of The White Rose was executed February 22, 1943 with her brother Hans Scholl and Christoph Probst, for posting leaflets.
 The resistor Maria Terwiel helped to spread knowledge of the famous sermons condemning the Nazi movement given by Clemens von Galen, Bishop of Munster, as well as helping Jews escape to abroad.
 She was executed on 5 August 1943.
 The successful protests of women can also be noted, called the Rosenstraße, racially "Aryan" women married to Jews who, in February 1943, obtained the release of their husbands.

 Women also fought for the Resistance from abroad, like Dora Schaul, a Communist who had left Germany in 1934 and involved from July 1942 with clandestine networks, Deutsch Arbeit (German Labour) and Deutsche-Feldpost (My German countryside), from the School of Military Health in Lyon.
 Hilde Meisel attempted in 1933 to galvanize British public opinion against the Nazi regime.
 She returned to Germany during the war but was executed at the bend of a road.

-A little over half of the Righteous Among the Nations recognized by Yad Vashem are women.
-While many of them acted in cooperation with other family members, some of these courageous women were the initiators of the rescue and acted independently to save Jews.
+Slightly more than half of the Righteous Among the Nations recognized by Yad Vashem are women.
+While many of them acted in cooperation with family members, some initiated rescue efforts and acted independently to save Jews.